 Data-Driven Customer Service

-As service technology is being adopted at an increasing rate, your company’s customer service team will also become increasingly dependent on surveying the success of such programs.
+As service technology is being adopted at an increasing rate, your company’s customer service team or outsourced live chat support wings will also become increasingly dependent on surveying the success of such programs.

 Thus, in order to be effective, your service technology should also have a way of being quantitatively measured.